Anaheim Ducks: Bob Murray era (2008–2021)

 The Ducks would have another slow start, beginning 6–10–3 to the 2009–10 season.
-Before the trade deadline, the Ducks traded Giguere to the Toronto Maple Leafs for Jason Blake and Vesa Toskala after signing Hiller to a contract extension.
-The trade deadline saw the Ducks trade Ryan Whitney to Edmonton for offensive defenseman Lubomir Visnovsky, as well as the acquisitions of defenseman Aaron Ward from the Carolina Hurricanes and goalie Curtis McElhinney from the Calgary Flames.
+Before the trade deadline, the Ducks traded Giguère to the Toronto Maple Leafs for Jason Blake and Vesa Toskala after signing Hiller to a contract extension.
+The trade deadline saw the Ducks trade Ryan Whitney to Edmonton for offensive defenseman Ľubomír Višňovský, as well as the acquisitions of defenseman Aaron Ward from the Carolina Hurricanes and goaltender Curtis McElhinney from the Calgary Flames.
 The Ducks played through frequent injuries and picked up play in the second half of the season, but struggled coming out of the Olympic break.
 For the first time since the lockout, the Ducks failed to make the playoffs with a 39–32–11 record.
 The 2010 off-season was also busy for the Ducks, as Scott Niedermayer announced his retirement in a June press conference.
 Niedermayer decided to stay a member of the Ducks as a team consultant.
 The Ducks re-signed Saku Koivu and signed free agent defenseman Toni Lydman.
 In addition to Lydman, the Ducks were able to get defenseman Cam Fowler via the draft, and 35-year-old defenseman Andy Sutton signed to a two-year deal.
 Restricted free agent Bobby Ryan was signed to a five-year deal.

 Ryan Getzlaf was drafted by the Ducks in 2003, and served as team captain from 2010 to 2022.

 On October 4, 2010, Ryan Getzlaf was named team captain.
 The 2010–11 season did not begin well for the Ducks, who would lose their first three games and go 4–7–1 throughout October.
 They maintained a .500 throughout record through the first half of the season, but got better and finished 47–30–5, good for 99 points and second place in the Pacific Division.
 Corey Perry and Jonas Hiller represented the Ducks at the 2011 All-Star Game, and Perry went on to have a 50-goal, 98-point season, which won him the Maurice "Rocket" Richard Trophy and Hart Memorial Trophy.
-He became the first-ever Duck to win the Hart, as well as the first Richard winner as a Duck since Teemu Selanne won the award in 1999.
+He became the first-ever Duck to win the Hart, as well as the first Richard winner as a Duck since Teemu Selänne won the award in 1999.
 However, Hiller was injured at the All-Star Game and missed the rest of the season.
 In the 2011 playoffs, they lost in the first round to the fifth-seeded Nashville Predators.